 Starting the hike in the Brunet hut

 The hike looked perfect: a group of 10 friends, superb landscapes, a breathtaking glacier, genepi and limoncello in the bags and a hut booking!

-Initially, We were planning to leave Lourtier.
+Initially, We were planning to leave from Lourtier.
 That is about 250m lower in the valley in terms of altitude difference.
-But in view of the more than capricious weather and also because we knew that the weather would probably spoil even more in the afternoon, we opted for a shortened route.
+But in view of the more than capricious weather and also because we knew that the weather would probably get even worse in the afternoon, we opted for a shortened route.
 The departure of our hike was thus set to be from the Brunet Hut!

 The Avouillons pass

 About 20 minutes after the beginning of the hike there is a first crossing.
 Here hikers can decide to reach the Panossière hut by going through “La Maye”, a path that runs along the mountainside and allows them to reach the hut in about 2h15.